census-instrumentation/opencensus-node/packages/opencensus-exporter-stackdriver/README.md

 OpenCensus Stackdriver Exporter allows the user to send collected traces with [OpenCensus Node.js](https://github.com/census-instrumentation/opencensus-node) and stats with [OpenCensus Core](https://github.com/census-instrumentation/opencensus-core) to Stackdriver Cloud Tracing and Stackdriver Monitoring.

-This project is still at an early stage of development.
-It's subject to change.
+The library is in alpha stage and the API is subject to change.

 # OpenCensus Stackdriver Trace Exporter
 ## Installation